fastpacecolding/pynote/README.rst

 --------

 * create, delete, update, list and read notes
-* compare revisions of a note by creating a (colored) unified diff
+* compare revisions of a note by creating a unified diff
 * list and restore deleted notes in trash
 * everything is stored in human readable JSON files
-* nice meta data for every note including creation time, updating time, deletion time, uuid, tags
+* meta data for every note including creation time, updating time, deletion time, uuid, tags
+* filter notes depending on its tags
 * syntax highlighting using pygments for managing code snippets
-* tags

 planned